Stamford Regional Agriscience Program

 How many Agriscience classes do I have to take?

-Students at Westhill High School have a total of 7 periods in their schedule.
+Students at Westhill High School have a total of 8 periods in their A/B Block schedule.
 Freshmen in the Agriscience program are required to take 1 Agriscience class their first year.
 Sophomores, juniors, and seniors in the Agriscience Program are required to take 2 Agriscience periods each year.
-This often means that Agriscience classes replace other elective courses.
+Agriscience is a STEM elective, with the exception of Nursery & Landscape Design and Floral Design.
+These two courses can be counted as visual and performing arts credits.

 How many SAE hours do I need to complete each year?